Wiring

 Connect the "L1" low voltage connector as the following:

-- Pin 1 and 12: 12V power supply at least 1.5A current capability
+- Pin 1 and 12: 12V power supply at least 2A current capability per inverter module (2 inverter modules per block)

 - Pin 8 and 6: CAN1 to OBD connector